This article provides the steps to update the UniFi Network Controller on a Debian or Ubuntu system via APT (Advanced Package Tool).

 4. Install and upgrade the UniFi controller.

-We strongly recommend staying with the stable release, but for those users who wish to do otherwise, find the possible suite names, as well as code names in the table below.
+We strongly recommend staying with the stable release, but for those users who wish to do otherwise, click here to expand and see possible suite names, as well as code names in the table within.

 Log Files Location

 Log files will be essential for any troubleshooting you might perform.
 Find them here:

 NOTE: If your controller is running on a Unix/Linux based system, then you will require superuser (sudo) privileges to access these log files.